AaronGullickson/lab_project/README.md

 Once you are satisfied with these four variables, you should drop all of the other variables in your dataset except for `met2013`.
 If you want a challenge, you can try to figure out how to get `met_name` back in your metro-area dataset.
 You do not need to save this dataset to the filesystem as we will continue to work on it in this same script in the next assignment.

-## Combining and Merging Data Assignment

-From the previous assignment, you should have two different metro-area level datasets.
-The first dataset was created by aggregating the individual-level IPUMS data and the second dataset was created by aggregating the tract-level data.
-In this assignment, you will merge those two datasets together into a single dataset.
-You should put this code in your `organize_data.R` script under the "Merge data" heading.

-You should note that these two datasets do not contain the same number of observations.
-The IPUMS data has far fewer metro areas because only very large metro areas were identified in the individual-level data.
-There are also a couple of cases where the IPUMS data does not have a corresponding metro area from the tract data due to some discrepancies in identification between the two data sources.
-Your final dataset should contain only metro areas that had valid observations in both datasets.

-Furthermore, some metro areas had very small samples of either white or black respondents.
-In these cases, there is likely to be a lot of statistical noise in our estimation of the SEI differences.
-To address this problem, I want you to remove all metro areas that had fewer than 50 black or white respondents.
-This is crude but fairly effective.
-We will learn a better way to handle this kind of issue next term (spoiler: multilevel models).

-The final combined dataset should be named `met_area`.
-You do not need to save this dataset to the filesystem as we will continue working with this script in the next assignment.

 ## Programming Assignment

 For this assignment, you will calculate a measure of segregation called the Dissimilarity Index or *D* for short.
 The dissimilarity index compares the distribution of two groups across neighborhoods (typically operationalized as census tracts) within a city.
 If those two distributions are identical, then the dissimilarity index is 0.
 If the two groups never occupy the same neighborhoods, then you have a dissimilarity index of 100 and complete segregation.
 The dissimilarity index also has a very intuitive interpretation: *D* is the percent of either group that would have to move to different neighborhoods in order to create even distributions (i.e. no segregation).

-The html document in this repository entitled "calculate_dissimilarity.pdf" gives the technical details of how *D* is calculated.
+The PDF document in this repository entitled "calculate_dissimilarity.pdf" gives the technical details of how *D* is calculated.

 For this assignment, I want you to calculate *D* for each metropolitan area.
 You will need to use the tract-level dataset to calculate this measure.
-You should write most of this code in the `organize_data.R` script under the "Calculate Dissimilarity Index" section.
+You should write this code in the `organize_data.R` script under the "Calculate Dissimilarity Index" section.
 You must do the following:

 - Create a calculateDissimilarity function that when given a dataset of tracts, will compute the dissimilarity index and return the results.
 - A for-loop or `lappy` command that uses the function above to actually calculate dissimilarity for each city.
-- Merge this dissimilarity index into the `met_area` dataset produced in the previous assignment.
-This code should be done in the "Merge data" section.
+- Create a dataframe of dissimilarity indices rom the results of your for-loop.
+This dataset should have two variables: (1) `met2013` to identify metropolitan areas, (2) `D` for the actual dissimilarity index in each metropolitan area.

+## Combining and Merging Data Assignment

+For this assignment, we will combine all the pieces we have been working on so far into a single analytical dataset.

+### Creating aggregate IPUMS data

+Our first step is to aggregate the individual level IPUMS data to the metro-area level to get SEI differences by race for each metro area.
+Ultimately, we want to create a metro-area level dataset with the following four variables:

+- `met2013`: the metro area id
+- `seidiff`: the mean SEI of whites in each metro area minus the mean SEI of blacks in each metro area.
+- `black_n`: the number of black respondents in the sample for the given metro area.
+- `white_n`: the number of white respondents in the sample for the given metro area.

+There are multiple ways you could go about this aggregation.
+It will most likely involve using the `aggregate` command, and then subsetting results, before merging them back together again.
+This code should be placed under the "Organize IPUMS data" section of `organize_data.R`.

+### Merging everything together

+In the "Merge data" section of `organize_data.R`, you can now merge the three pieces of data that you have into a single analytical dataset.
+The three sepaerate pieces of data are:

+1. The data aggregated up from the IPUMS that gives the black/white SEI differences and the number of white and black respondents by metro area.
+2. The tract-level data aggregated up to the metropolitan area that gives demographic characteristics like the percent black, unemployment rates, etc.
+3. The dissimilarity index dataset from the programming assignment that contains the dissimilarity index by metropolitan area.

+All three of these datasets should have a `met2013` id that can be used to merge them together.

+You should note that these Social Explorer and IPUMS datasets do not contain the same number of observations at the metropolitan level.
+The IPUMS data has far fewer metro areas because only very large metro areas were identified in the individual-level data.
+There are also a couple of cases where the IPUMS data does not have a corresponding metro area from the tract data due to some discrepancies in identification between the two data sources.
+Your final dataset should contain only metro areas that had valid observations in both datasets.

+Furthermore, some metro areas had very small samples of either white or black respondents.
+In these cases, there is likely to be a lot of statistical noise in our estimation of the SEI differences.
+To address this problem, I want you to remove all metro areas that had fewer than 50 black or white respondents.
+This is crude but fairly effective.
+We will learn a better way to handle this kind of issue next term (spoiler: multilevel models).

+The final combined dataset should be named `met_area`.
+You should save this as `met_area.RData` in the `output` directory.
+We are now done with the `organize_data.R` script.

 ## R Markdown Assignment